fcrepo3/gsearch/README.txt

 This is the source tree for the Fedora Generic Search service.
-It currently works with Fedora 3.0.
+It currently works with Fedora 3.1.

-To build the downloadable war, which includes support for Lucene and Zebra plugins:
+To build the downloadable war, which includes support for Lucene, Solr, and Zebra plugins:

   cd FedoraGenericSearch
   ant builddownload